-The Aidan Project looks at a multitude of topics, but honest discussion of current events is the Project‘s raison d’être.
-Above all, I am seeking to drive honest debate and analysis.
+I host The Aidan Project Podcast which looks at a multitude of topics, but honest discussion of current events is the Project‘s raison d’être.
+Above all, I am seeking to facilitate honest debate and to provide analysis in the very same spirit.
 I am also passionate about history and culture.
-This gives me a large remit of potential exploration.
+This gives me a large remit for potential exploration.

 I live in the East of England, and began podcasting – not that it was called this until much later – in the late 1990’s.
-Back then, I used to produce short audio shows on entertainment, mostly for an American audience.
+Back then, I produced short audio shows on entertainment, mostly for an American audience.
 I also became involved in amateur radio around this time.
-However, real life stepped in the way, and in respect of anything that could loosely be called ‘broadcasting’, that was that for many years.
+However, other pursuits took me away from the microphone for many years.

 In the 2010’s, I passionately began to feel that I had something to say, or perhaps more precisely, a duty to say it.
-I felt that there were – and are – debates in the public sphere that many people, not least my fellow liberals, were not being honest about.
-I toyed with the idea of launching a podcast for years.
+I felt that there were – and are – debates in the public sphere that many people, not least my fellow liberals, were not being entirely forthcoming about.
+I toyed with the idea of launching a podcast for a long time.
 Eventually, I found – or made – the time.
-And here we are.
+I am glad I did.

 My influences as a commentator include George Orwell and Christopher Hitchens.
 The latter was greatly influenced by the former.
 I believe we owe it to each other to seek common ground, even if this requires difficult conversations along the way.

 Away from my work on the world wide web, I am vegan (I am duty bound by the law of veganism to tell you this), straight edge and atheist.
 Whenever possible, I pursue my innumerable fitness goals, which, perhaps by design, are always slightly out of reach.